luapower/luapower-all/glue.md

 ### `glue.printer(out[, format]) -> f`

-Create a `print()`-like function which uses the function `out` to output its values and `format` to format each value.
+Create a `print()`-like function which uses the function `out` to output its values and uses the optional `format` to format each value.
 For instance `glue.printer(io.write, tostring)` returns a function which behaves like the standard `print()` function.